rizemon/tp/docs/UserGuide.md

 #### Help: `help`

-List all syntaxes and descriptions of available commands.
+Lists all syntaxes and descriptions of available commands.

 Format: `help`